vinceskahan/v5wiki/forecasting.md

 ## Customization

-There are two approaches to using forecast data in your templates: (1) include the pre-configured iconic, table, or strip, and/or (2) use the $forecast variables.
+There are two approaches to using forecast data in your templates: (1) include a pre-configured forecast_*.inc, and/or (2) use the $forecast variables.

+The forecast display include a set of icons, located in the icons directory.
+When you include a forecast display in another template, you will also have to copy the icons directory to that skin.

 ### Include a file